-Augmented Reality for Visually Impaired People (AR for VIPs)
+Augmented Reality for Visually Impaired People

 For the capstone research project of my Berkeley master’s degree, I chose to examine how augmented reality could be used to aid blind and visually impaired people in indoor navigation.
 I worked alongside 3 graduate students and 4 undergraduates to conduct user research, design, prototyping, and user testing of the AR for VIPs system, and created an award-winning video demonstrating the system and its necessity.

 You can see our final deliverables below.
 Scroll on for the full story!